ehtick/PicView/.github/README.md

 **Building:** <br>
 Open and run the solution in Visual Studio or Rider.
-If you're not using x64 hardware, make sure to change the platform target to your CPU architecture in the project properties, as well as changing the the Magick.NET Nuget packages to match.
+If you're not using x64 hardware, make sure to change the platform target to your CPU architecture in the project properties, as well as changing the Magick.NET NuGet packages to match.

 Pull requests are welcome.
 Check current issues and assign yourself or create your own issue.